Newtown (NSW)

 Table Chart PROFILE FAQ

-Newtown features high concentrations of group households and lone person households, with a median household size of 2.1 people
+Newtown features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 49.6% of all households, including 15.3% couples with children, 28.0% couples without children, and 5.1% single parent families.
-Non-family households constitute the remaining 50.4%, with lone person households at 36.5% and group households comprising 14.0%.
-The median household size is 2.1 people.
+Family households constitute 49.6% of all households, including 15.3% couples with children, 28.0% couples without children, and 5.1% single parent families.
+Non-family households account for the remaining 50.4%, with lone person households at 36.5% and group households comprising 14.0%.
+The median household size is 2.1 people, smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households